q-litzler/Hydrodynamic-Simulation/Technical-considerations.md

 (18 * 3 * 3 * 32) = 5184 bits
 ```

-That's a whopping 58% reduction in ressources.
-Not bad.
+That's a whopping 58% reduction in memory usage.
+Not too shabby !